compbiogroup/unsigned-rearrangements-indels-distance-with-intergenic-regions/README.md

-"Incorporating Intergenic Regions into Reversal and Transposition Distances with Indels"
+### Supplemental Material: Incorporating Intergenic Regions into Reversal and Transposition Distances with Indels

 The file *Supplemental Material.pdf* presents examples of the main concepts used in the algorithms proposed in the paper and experimental results using simulated data.